… or how to use a heart surgeon tool to fix C64!

 I was hoping to achieve an effect that would slightly change color with different light sources, It turned out to be a good choice.
 You will see that on photos below.

-Also, this is typical car paint and that is why I needed undercoating in a first place.
+Also, this is typical car paint and that is why I needed undercoating in the first place.

 Cases had to be left for drying so I had a bit of time to complete these builds with one final piece.